Women and Children FIRST

-The Women and Children FIRST program will have the ability to house substance using women, pregnant women and women with children.
+The Women and Children FIRST program will have the ability to house substance using women and pregnant women.
 Ten beds are allocated for women Veterans through the VA.
-Although named Women and Children FIRST, it will not be a requirement of the program to be pregnant or to have children to participate in this program but for those who do, the target population will be women who have custody of their children, those who are attempting to regain custody, domestic violence victims, formally incarcerated women, pregnant women and all other women who suffer from substance abuse.
 For those that enter pregnant, pre-natal services will be provided by local health care providers and upon delivery, mother and child will return to the facility for treatment.

 The goal of this program is to offer women, who are historically the most difficult population to admit to treatment, a safe, supportive and nurturing treatment environment.
 The end result being the rebuilding of families, economic self sufficiency resulting in decreased to no dependence upon the welfare system, housing stability and adequate income support.
 Children’s health care needs will be provided by Medicaid or through North Carolina Health Choice for those who meet eligibility requirements.